-To improve the success rate of free-flight testing in TUSQ, the triggering of the Chebyshev lambda mechanism required a method for improved flow sequencing, and this has been provided by the laser-induced diaphragm rupture approach.
-With this system, a low cost 5 W, 450 nm collimated laser module (OdicForce OFL365-5-TTL3) is positioned within the test section as illustrated in Fig. 3b.
-Direct line-of-sight from the laser output to the centre of the $100 \, \mu m$ Mylar diaphragm was provided using a 3d printed a custom laser module mount, which was placed so that it: (1) does not interfere with the core hypersonic flow produced by the facility; and (2) does not limit optical access for flow diagnostics, such as the schlieren imaging system.
-The Mylar diaphragm stock used in this work was transparent therefore, to increase the absorption of the laser energy, was coated in a thin layer of flat black paint on the side facing the laser.
+To improve the run-to-run pressure repeatability in TUSQ and the success rate of free-flight testing, a laser-induced diaphragm rupture system was developed where the energy from the laser is used to rapidly thermally weaken the diaphragm.
+With this system, a low cost 5 W, 450 nm collimated laser module (OdicForce OFL365-5-TTL3) is positioned within the test section as illustrated in Fig. 2b.
+Direct line-of-sight from the laser output to the centre of the

+100 μ m Mylar diaphragm was provided using a 3d printed a custom laser module mount, which was placed so that it: (1) does not interfere with the core hypersonic flow produced by the facility; and (2) does not limit optical access for flow diagnostics, such as the schlieren imaging system.
+The Mylar diaphragm stock used in this work was transparent; to increase the absorption of the laser energy, the diaphragm was coated in a thin layer of flat black acrylic paint on the side facing the laser at the location where the energy from the laser pulse is deposited.
+Measurements on representative samples of the painted diaphragms using a micrometer indicate a paint layer thickness of $27\pm10 \,\mu$ m.